-Option 1: Rebuild the Existing Webster Substation with
+Option 1: Rebuild the Existing Webster Substation with two 44.8 MVA transformers

-Remove the three existing bulk transformers from Webster Substation and replace them with transformers.
+Remove the three existing bulk transformers from Webster Substation and replace them with two 115 - 34.5 kV, 44.8 MVA transformers.
 Perform 34.5 kV bus work in order to facilitate the new transformer installation.